raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 --- /task ---

 --- task ---
-Then you can set random pixel positions and random colours within the loop, to make the SenseHat sparkle
+Within the `More Blocks`{:class="blockmoreblocks} menu you can find the `set pixel`{:class="blockmoreblocks}.
+By using the `pick random`{:class="blockoperators} you can set random pixel positions and random colours within the loop, to make the SenseHat sparkle
 ```blocks
 when flag clicked
 forever